-In light of the recent accident north of Tisdale, Saskatchewan, you may be experiencing various levels of reactions.
+In light of the recent accident, you may be experiencing various levels of reactions.
 This will depend on the degree to which you have been impacted, your exposure, relatability and proximity to the incident itself.

 Perhaps it was a serious accident, an act of violence, a natural disaster or some other incident that has left people directly or indirectly involved feeling unsettled or seriously impacted.
 The purpose of this handout is to help you understand some possible reactions you may be experiencing as a result of this incident and provide suggestions regarding the best ways to manage your reactions and begin your recovery.

 Even though everyone reacts differently, here are some of the more common ways people who have experienced a traumatic incident may respond:

 - Numbness, shock, headaches, loss of appetite, sleep difficulties, persistent heart palpitations, fatigue, nausea, gastrointestinal problems.

 - Emotional reactions

 - Fear, anxiety, distress, anger, irritability, sadness, guilt, distrust.

 - Behavioural reactions